 \subsection{True order and experimental settings}

-In this section, we illustrate how the set of experimental setting ${\mathbf x}_i$'s affects the identification of the true order.
-We use the trauma data under the continuation-ratio npo model as an illustration, which is a difficult case for identifying the true order according to Table~\ref{tab:trauma:ten_size}.
+In this section, we discuss how the experimental setting ${\mathbf x}_i$ affects the identification of the true order.
+We use the trauma data under the continuation-ratio npo model as an example, because this is a difficult case in which to identify the true order, according to the results shown in Table~\ref{tab:trauma:ten_size}.